History of Blackpool F.C. (1962–present): Managerial merry-go-round

 Nigel Worthington was appointed manager for the 1997–98 season, replacing Stockport County-bound Megson.
 He took the club on a "dour" pre-season tour of his native Northern Ireland in late July and early August and was relieved of his position two years later with Blackpool heading for relegation to Division Three.

 In December 1998, a Midlands-based leisure group was behind an £18 million bid for the club.
-Chairwoman Vicki Oyston met with representatives from the consortium to discuss a deal that would see her family relinquish their control of the club after almost eleven years.
+Chairman Vicki Oyston met with representatives from the consortium to discuss a deal that would see her family relinquish their control of the club after almost eleven years.
 The bid was for the club and its Bloomfield Road site and was also designed to involve moving the club to a new stadium at Whyndyke Farm.
 Mrs. Oyston admitted that it was "fan power" that had driven her to try and sell the club.
 "I don't like bullies, but so-called fan power has cost the club a lot of money and made us question whether we should do all this on our own."

 Gill Bridge, the club's managing director since December 1993, resigned from her position on 3 April 1999.
 On the same day, chairman Vicki Oyston officially stood down, with her son, Karl, taking over.

 A week later, on 10 April, the club was awarded £552,000, which was to be spread over four years, by the Sport England Lottery Fund.
 The money was to be put towards the club's centre of excellence and youth-development programme.
 Trevor Brooking, the acting chairman of the English Sports Council, stated, "I hope the benefits will become increasingly evident with more young players achieving higher standards of performance.
 In the future, I'm sure you'll see players that have been helped to develop with your Lottery money playing for your team."

 On 13 December 1999, Blackpool travelled to Arsenal in the third round of the FA Cup.
 In front of 34,143 at Highbury, the Gunners won 3–1, with goals from Gilles Grimandi, Tony Adams and Marc Overmars.
 Phil Clarkson had equalised Grimandi's 23rd-minute opener.